khawaja-abdullah/contribot/README.md

 # Contribot ✨

-Contribot is a lightweight Spring Boot utility that helps you discover fresh open-source issues suitable for first-time or quick contributions.
+Contribot is a Spring Boot utility that helps you discover fresh open-source issues suitable for first-time or quick contributions.
 It periodically queries GitHub using customizable search qualifiers and tracks the last run so you only see new items.

 ## Highlights 🔎
 - 🔍 Discover new GitHub issues using rich, composable search qualifiers